 “Bring your imagination to life with Maya® 3D animation, modeling, simulation, and rendering software.
 Maya helps artists tell their story with one fast, creative toolset.” [ref.]

-You can use time to animate a cube mesh.
+You can use time to animate a cube mesh, if that’s your thing.

 Here’s a YouTube tutorial on skinning rigging and applying mocap data.